MichaelLarocca/blog-michael-jude-larocca/posts/2024/10-24/how-learning-in-public-and-networking-can-advance-your-career.md

 ---

-**Get a 20% Discount with This Affiliate Link!**
+### Advance your career with a 20% discount on Scrimba Pro using this [affiliate link](https://scrimba.com/?via=MichaelLarocca)!

+Become a hireable developer with Scrimba Pro!
+Discover a world of coding knowledge with full access to all courses, hands-on projects, and a vibrant community.
+You can [read my article](https://selftaughttxg.com/2021/06-21/06-07-21/) to learn more about my exceptional experiences with Scrimba and how it helps many become confident, well-prepared web developers!

-Use this [affiliate link](https://scrimba.com/?via=MichaelLarocca) for a special 20% discount!
-(If a higher discount is currently available, that will be applied instead.)
+###### ***Important:*** *This discount is for new accounts only.
+If a higher discount is currently available, it will be applied automatically.*

-- **Important:** This discount is for new accounts only.
+**How to Claim Your Discount:**
-- Click the link to explore the new Scrimba 2.0!
+1. Click [the link](https://scrimba.com/?via=MichaelLarocca) to explore the new Scrimba 2.0.
-- Create an account, and you can upgrade to pro content, where you should see the 20% discount listed.
+2. Create a new account.
+3. Upgrade to Pro; the 20% discount will automatically apply.

-**Disclosure**: This article contains affiliate links.
-I may earn a commission on any purchases made through these links at no extra cost to you.
-Your support helps me continue producing valuable content.
-Thank you!
+##### ***Disclosure:*** *This article contains affiliate links.
+I will earn a commission from any purchases made through these links at no extra cost to you.
+Your support helps me continue creating valuable content.
+Thank you!*

 ---